danklotz/openNotes/micro-reviews.md

 - **P**
 - ⭐️ [Paterson](https://www.imdb.com/title/tt5247022/?ref_=fn_tt_tt_8).
 A slow burner.
 Did not enjoy it much in cinema, but it became one of my favorite movies after watching it multiple times.
 - [Pirates of the Caribbean: The Curse of the Black Pearl](https://www.imdb.com/title/tt0325980/?ref_=nm_knf_i2).
 OK.
 First and best pirates (actually the only good one).
+- [The Protégé ](https://www.imdb.com/title/tt6079772/?ref_=nv_sr_srsg_0).
+Mediocre assassin movie mind candy.
+Nothing particularly memorably though.
 - [Pulp Fiction](https://www.imdb.com/title/tt0110912/?ref_=tt_sims_tt).
 This is a great movie.
 Not my favorite Tarantino, but still very watchable.
 - [Puss In Boots: The Last Wish](https://www.imdb.com/title/tt3915174/).
 A life reaffirming animation movie for children that looks amazing --- and goes a complete different direction than a Pixar movie.
 Here you have it.

 - **R**
 - [Red Notice](https://www.imdb.com/name/nm1428524/?ref_=ttfc_fc_wr2).
 A bad heist movie with Dwayne Johnson and Ryan Reynolds.
 I like the genre, but the movie not so.
 - [Reservoir Dogs](https://www.imdb.com/title/tt10763164/?ref_=nm_flmg_wr_25).
 Almost more a play than a movie.
 Watch it if you like this sort of thing.
 I love it.
 - [Rifkin's Festival](https://www.imdb.com/title/tt8593904/?ref_=nm_flmg_wr_3).
 A Woody Allen movie that plays is San Sebastian and does not want to be more or less than that.
+- [The Rock](https://www.imdb.com/title/tt0117500/).
+Action classic.
+Pretty much defined what I expect from an action movie.

 - **S**
 - [See How They Run](https://www.imdb.com/title/tt13640696/?ref_=nv_sr_srsg_0_tt_7_nm_1_q_see%2520h).
 Well made, mellow movie with some ok jokes and an ok plot.
 I realy wanted to like it more.